infinitered/reactotron/docs/contributing/ci.md

 ### Notes

 1. The ci:trust script will only work if you have write access to the main repository.
 This prevents malicious users from running the script on the main repository.
-2. The ci:trust script pushes the commits to a branch called `temp-branch-to-test-fork`.
+2. The ci:trust script pushes the commits to a branch called `temp-ci-trusted-fork`.

 ::: warning

-The `temp-branch-to-test-fork` branch will be deleted and recreated if it already exists.
+The `temp-ci-trusted-fork` branch will be deleted and recreated if it already exists.
 This allows the script to clean up its own temporary branches.

 :::